-Figure 4.16: Power consumption used for integrated IRS
+Figure 4.16: Power consumption for the Fully Integrated IRS

 4.3: Integrated Result

-There are 3 users Iris image use for training and matching in this hardware integration test.
-Each users will be trained in for 3 consecutive times into the database.
+There are 3 Iris images from 3 different users being used for training and matching in this hardware integration test.
+Each user will be trained for 3 consecutive times which provides the database with a total of 9 images, three each from three different users..
 The trained images are shown from Figure 4.18 to Figure 4.26.

-Table 2 and Figure 4.17 shows the integrated result of Iris Recognition System.
-For each user, we will match for total 6 times to calculate the accuracy.
-For User_1, the input iris image can matched correctly up to 4 times with the database we trained.
+Table 2 and Figure 4.17 show the integrated result of the Iris Recognition System.
+For each user, we will match for a total 6 times to calculate the accuracy.
+For User_1, the input iris image can be matched correctly up to 4 times with the database we trained.
 User_2 also successfully matched 4 times with the database.
-However, during the 3rd approach of matching, it showed the User_2 match wrongly to User_3.
-This is due to the extracted region of these 2 user’s iris image is quite similar after being compressed into binary template.
+However, during the third matching test, it showed that the User_2 has been wrongly matched to User_3.
+This is due to the extracted region of both these 2 user’s iris image being quite similar after being compressed into a binary template.
 Next, for User_3, the success rate of matching is only half which is the lowest among the 3 users.

-The overall matching rate is above 50%.
-For User_1 and User_2 the matching rate is 66.67% and the matching rate for User_3 is exactly 50%.
-This integrated result does not include the ‘No Matching’ counts.
-‘No Matching’ means the users did not match with any images in the database.
+The overall matching possibility is above 50%.
+For User_1 and User_2 the matching probability is 66.67% and 83.3% respectively while the matching possibility for User_3 is exactly 50% for a total of 6 hardware trial tests for each user.
+The matching accuracy is 100% for both User_1 and User_3 while the matching accuracy for User_2 is 90% for a total of 6 conducted hardware trial tests.
+The average accuracy is 96.67% while the average matching probability is 66.67% as summarized in Table 2 and illustrated in the bar chart of Figure 4.26.